tenjin/tenjin-unity-sdk/README.md

 Google Play receipt validation requires `receipt` and `signature` parameters.

 **IMPORTANT:** You will need to add your app's public key in the <a href="https://www.tenjin.io/dashboard/apps" target="_new">Tenjin dashboard</a>.
 You can retrieve your Base64-encoded RSA public key from the <a href="https://play.google.com/apps/publish/" target="_new"> Google Play Developer Console</a> \> Select your app \> Monetization setup.

+:Warning **(NOTE)**

+For Google play, Please ensure to 'acknowledge' the purchase event before sending it to Tenjin.
+For more details, read <a href="https://developer.android.com/google/play/billing/integrate#non-consumable-products" target="_blank">here</a>.

 ### <a id="android-iap-validation-amazon"></a>Amazon AppStore